 3. Emphasize the Benefits

-Do you know those vacuum salesmen from back in the day who would ring your doorbell and attempt to convince you to ignore the hefty price tag and spring for that new unit anyway?
+Do you remember those vacuum salesmen from back in the day who would ring doorbells and attempt to convince people to ignore the hefty price tag and spring for a new unit anyway?

 They talked about the features of that vacuum, sure.
-But, the meat and potatoes of their pitch involved what that vacuum would do for you—how it would make your home cleaner and your life significantly easier.
-Heck, they’d even dump dirt on the floor and show you the thing in action.
+But, the meat and potatoes of their pitch involved what that vacuum would do for the customer—how it would make their homes cleaner and their lives significantly easier.
+Heck, they’d even dump dirt on the floor and demonstrate the thing in action.

-Employers don’t just care about what you can do—they care about how it benefits them.
-They’re not just interested to know what skills you have, but what how you’ll use those to bring significant value to their company.
+Employers don’t just care about what you can do.
+They care about how it benefits them.
+And they’re not just interested to know what skills you have, but also how you’ll use those skills to bring significant value to their company.
 It’s called a value proposition for a reason.

 Those are two of the big questions Fondiler says your value proposition should address: How will the company benefit by hiring you and what experience can you offer that provides value to the company?

 Maybe you’re a whiz at generating social media campaigns.
-But, rather than just bragging about your own capabilities, touch on the results of those efforts—such as how you implement those campaigns to drive traffic, grow followings, and increase sales.
+But, rather than just bragging about your own capabilities, touch on the results of those efforts, such as how you have implemented those campaigns to drive traffic, grow followings, and increase sales.

-If you can highlight the positive outcomes of your skills (and not just the skills themselves), you’ll not only impress that prospective employer, but also separate yourself from the sea of competition that’s undoubtedly rambling on and on about their own knowledge and accomplishments.
+If you can highlight the positive outcomes of your skills (rather than just the skills themselves), you’ll not only impress a prospective employer, but also separate yourself from the sea of competition that’s undoubtedly rambling on and on about their own knowledge and accomplishments.

-Figuring out your own value prop can be tough.
+Figuring out your own value proposition can be tough.
 Everybody’s ends up being different, which can make the process feel that much more intangible and difficult to wrap your arms around.

 However, taking the time to work your way through these three steps will help you to focus on the things that make you a solid candidate for that specific open role.
 It’ll likely involve some scribbling and scratching out, but the most important thing to remember is not to get discouraged.

-“Don’t sell yourself short,” concludes Fondiler, “You never know what quality or qualification will be the thing that makes the difference and gives you an edge.
+“Don’t sell yourself short,” says Fondiler.
+“You never know what quality or qualification will be the thing that makes the difference and gives you an edge.
 Even small things—traits and skills that you take for granted—can be just what a company is looking for.”